No tax hikes this session

 Our lawmakers are on a mission –– they want to end what they have termed a public health crisis– tobacco use.
 To this point, Governor Walz proposed tax hikes on cigarettes–– that he later withdrew–– as well on vaping products.
 In this legislative session, similar bills were introduced to raise taxes on tobacco products as well as ban flavored tobacco products –– including e-cigarettes and other vaping products.
 But are these proposals the magic bullet to tobacco use that lawmakers proclaim them to be?
 A new report by the Center of the American Experiment shows otherwise.

-The truth is that tax hikes have very little impact on tobacco use because regular and long-term use is much more common among disadvantaged groups, like people with mental health or low socio-economic, who are less likely to respond to high prices and therefore less likely to quit.
-People with mental health issue, for instance, have 2 times the state-wide average smoking rate in Minnesota.
+The truth is that tax hikes have very little impact on tobacco use because regular and long-term use is much more common among disadvantaged groups, like people with mental health or low socio-economic status who are less likely to respond to high prices and therefore less likely to quit.
+People with mental health issues, for instance, have 2 times the state-wide average smoking rate in Minnesota.

 Notwithstanding, tobacco taxes also hurt the poor the most as they spend a higher proportion of their income on tobacco products and have higher rates of tobacco use than people with higher incomes.
 In 2018, Minnesotans with incomes of $35,000 or less had a smoking rate of 24.1 percent compared to 8.7 percent among people with incomes over $75,000.
 And in 2019, half of all smokers made $24,999 or less.